 Not only does a filter help keep your turtle healthy, but it will also keep the water clear and make your tank prettier to look at.

 Driftwood is another great addition for your turtle tank.
 As mentioned earlier, turtles absolutely love to climb on and swim around logs in the wild.
 Driftwood also gives your tank a realistic, rustic look.
-If you decide to find your own driftwood, make sure to thoroughly wash it before you put it in your tank.
+If you decide to find your own outside, make sure to thoroughly wash and prepare the driftwood before you put it in your tank.
 Your turtle could get very sick if there are any insects or parasites in the wood.

 13) Calcium Supplement

 Calcium is a very essential component of a turtle’s diet.
 It is directly responsible for maintaining the health of your turtle’s shell.
 If your turtle has a calcium deficiency, it can result in shell rot or other turtle diseases.

 Calcium blocks are great because you can simply just drop them in the water and let your turtle do the rest.

 If you want to really step your game up, you should look into turtle waterfalls.
 They are usually built into rocks that can easily be set inside your tank.
 The one picture above doubles as a waterfall and a filter.
 Aside from aesthetics, it also has a nice, soothing sound.